-Method Detail Primary Election 1 Test Method Test Case Name Primary 1 A system level test incorporating validations of the VVSG 2005 required functionality.
+Method Detail Primary Election 1 Test Method

+Test Case Name Primary 1

+Scope - identifies the type of test A system level test incorporating validations of the VVSG 2005 required functionality.
 Testing includes validation of measurable performance including accuracy; processing rate, and ballot format handling capability, Functional aspects include error recovery, security, and usability of the hardware, software and procedures in the pre-vote, voting, and post-voting operations of a voting system.
 Functional aspects include error recovery, security, and usability of the hardware, software and procedures in the pre-vote, voting, and post-voting operations of a voting system.
 Functional accessibility (audio, mobility and dexterity) in the voting mode is included.

-Test Objective Validate the ability to accurately and securely create, install, vote, count and report the results of a closed primary election or an open primary election with public party declaration including the identified voting variations.
+Test Objective Validate the ability to accurately and securely create, install, vote, count and report the results of a closed primary election or an open primary election with public party declaratio including the identified voting variations.
 Validate that the Primary ballot operates in the identical mode as a General ballot.
 Validate that Primary ballots are separate static ballots individually configured in the EMS.
+Validate that the selection of a Primary ballot is performed by the poll worker and requires no private or independent action by the voter so that specific "Primary only" accessible functionality is required

+Test Variables: Voting Variations

+(as supported by the voting Partisan/non-partisan offices

+system) Write-in votes

+Primary presidential delegation nominations

+Ballot rotation is not supported

+Cross -party endorsement

+Multiple and Split precincts

+Vote for N of M

+Provisional or challenged ballots

+Candidate Sorting - None

+Candidate Stacking - On entire ballot when required

+Audio ballots

+Multi-lingual visual and audio ballots

+Dexterity Assistive Device Ballots - non-electronic mouth stick and toe entry

+A description of the voting Same as General 1

+system type and the operational

+environment

+VVSG 2005 vol.1 2.1 thru 2.4.3, 2.5, 3.1, 3.1.2, 3.1.3

+VVSG 2005 vol.2 6.2 thru 6.4.1, 6.6 & 6.7

+Hardware, Software voting Same as General 1

+system configuration and test A COTS voice synthesis/sound system (text-to-speech converter) for Audio ballots

+location Audio: Headphones

-Validate that the selection of a Primary ballot is performed by the poll worker and requires no private or independent action by the voter so that specific "Primary only" accessible functionality is required (as supported by the voting system) Closed/open primaries public declaration Partisan/non-partisan offices Write-in votes Primary presidential delegation nominations Ballot rotation is not supported Cross -party endorsement Multiple and Split precincts Vote for N of M Provisional or challenged ballots Candidate Sorting - None Candidate Stacking - On entire ballot when required Audio ballots Multi-lingual visual and audio ballots Dexterity Assistive Device Ballots - non-electronic mouth stick and toe entry A description of the voting system type and the operational environment Same as General 1 VVSG 2005 vol.1 2.1 thru 2.4.3, 2.5 VVSG 2005 vol.2 6.2 thru 6.4.1, 6.6 & 6.7 Hardware, Software voting system configuration and test location Same as General 1 A COTS voice synthesis/sound system (text-to-speech converter) for Audio ballots Audio: Headphones Mobility: Accessible voting booth Dexterity: non-electronic entry mouth stick and toe Pre-requisites and preparation for execution of the test case.
-Same as General 1 Getting Started Checks Same as General 1 Documentation of Test Data & Test Results Same as General 1 Pre-vote: Ballot Preparation procedures verifications Same as General 1 Pre-vote: Ballot Preparation Security Same as General 1 Readiness Testing and Poll Verification Same as General 1 Pre- vote: Opening the Polls Verification Same as General 1 Voting: Ballot Activation and Casting Verifications Same as General 1 Accessible Spanish ballots can be accessed English or Spanish accessible ballots can be audibly accessed Accessible ballots contain all visual ballot content Instructions, status and error messages display in the accessible manner Accessible ballots can be voted securely and independently
+Method Detail Primary Election 1 Test Method Method Detail Mobility: Accessible voting booth Dexterity: non-electronic entry mouth stick and toe Dro requisites and proporation Same as General 1 Pre-requisites and preparation for execution of the test case.
+Same as General 1 Getting Started Checks Same as General 1 Documentation of Test Data & Same as General 1 Test Results Pre-vote: Ballot Preparation procedures verifications Same as General 1 Pre-vote: Ballot Preparation Security Same as General 1 Readiness Testing and Poll Verification Same as General 1 Pre- vote: Opening the Polls Verification Same as General 1 Voting: Ballot Activation and Same as General 1 Casting Verifications Accessible Spanish ballots can be accessed English or Spanish accessible ballots can be audibly accessed Accessible ballots contain all visual ballot content Instructions, status and error messages display in the accessible manner Accessible ballots can be voted securely, privately and independently Accessible ballots can be changed or correct errors prior to casting Ballots can be voted with non-manual input Voting: Voting System Integrity, System Audit, Errors & Status Indicators Same as General 1 Post-vote: Closing the Polls Same as General 1 Post-vote: Central Count Same as General 1 Post-vote: Security Same as General 1 Post-vote: System Audit Same as General 1 Expected Results are observed Same as General 1 Record observations and all input/outputs for each election; Same as General 1

-Method Detail Primary Election 1 Test Method

-Ballots can be voted with non-manual input

-Voting: Voting System Integrity, System Audit, Errors & Status Indicators Same as General 1

-Post-vote: Closing the Polls Same as General 1

-Post-vote: Central Count Same as General 1

-Post-vote: Security Same as General 1

-Post-vote: System Audit Same as General 1

-Expected Results are observed Same as General 1

-Record observations and all input/outputs for each election; Same as General 1